zhaggenhong/hilojack.github.io/_posts/ria-dom.md

 ### stop

-	ev.preventDefault()  prevents the default action the browser makes on that event. ev.stopPropagation() stops the event from bubbling up/capturing the event chain.
+	event.preventDefault()  prevents the default action the browser makes on that event. event.stopPropagation() stops the event from bubbling up/capturing the event chain.

 ### method
+回调函数

 	function(event){
 		event.x,